-In 2019, the District commenced full operation of the Dugway Storage Tunnel.
-This tunnel along with the previously activated Euclid Creek Tunnel and associated pump station have the capacity to store 117 million gallons of combined sewage for treatment at the District's Easterly Wastewater Treatment Plant.
-These two (2) tunnels in combination with the third of the seven large-scale tunnels, the Doan Valley Tunnel (DVT), will control approximately 1 billion gallons of CSO in a typical year.
-The District continued to advance construction of the DVT and the design of the fifth large-scale tunnel, the Shoreline Storage Tunnel.
+In 2020, the District achieved full activation of Control Measure 6 with completion of the East 140th Consolidation and Relief Sewer project and the London Road Relief Sewer project.
+This control measure includes the Dugway Storage Tunnel and the Euclid Creek Tunnel that have the capacity to store 117 million gallons of combined sewage for treatment at the District's Easterly Wastewater Treatment Plant.
+These two (2) tunnels in combination with the third of the seven large-scale tunnels, the Doan Valley Tunnel (DVT), will control over 1.1 billion gallons of CSO in a typical year.
+The District also continued to advance construction of the DVT and completed the design of the fifth large-scale tunnel, the Shoreline Storage Tunnel.
 Additionally, the District continued to advance the construction of the Westerly Storage Tunnel, the fourth of seven large-scale tunnels to be constructed under the Consent Decree.
 This tunnel system when complete will have the capacity to store 36 million gallons of combined sewage for treatment at the District's Westerly Wastewater Treatment Plant controlling approximately 250 million gallons of CSO in a typical year.
+In January 2021, the District commenced efforts for the design of the Southerly Storage Tunnel, the sixth of the seven large scale tunnels.
 Ultimately, the District will construct seven tunnels under its Consent Decree, which range from two to five miles in length, up to 300 feet underground and up to 24 feet in diameter.
-The tunnels are similar to the previously constructed Mill Creek Tunnel, a structure that has the capacity to store 75 million gallons of combined sewage until it can be treated at the District's Southerly Wastewater Treatment Plant.
+The tunnels are similar to the previously constructed Mill Creek Tunnel, a structure that has the capacity to store 75 million gallons of combined sewage until it can be treated at the District's Southerly wastewater treatment plant.

 The District plan also includes a commitment to a minimum of \$42 million in green infrastructure projects to reduce a minimum of 44 million gallons of wet weather CSO flows beyond those captured by the tunnel systems.
 In total, nine (9) green infrastructure projects will be constructed.
-In 2019, construction of the last three (3) green infrastructure projects was completed.
+In 2020, construction of the last of the nine green infrastructure projects was completed.